Humph2020/covid19-analysis-uk/README.md

-## 📌 Project Title
-**Analyzing Global COVID-19 Trends and Vaccination Progress with a Focus on the UK**
+## 📂 Analyzing Global COVID-19 Trends and Vaccination Progress with a Focus on the UK
 *A Public Health Data Analysis Using BigQuery*

 ## 📖 Introduction